energysistem/manuals/42360-Tower8/en/13-manualeq.md

 ## Equalizer sound.

-The *Energy Tower 5* has two controllers at the rear by which you can equalize sound.
+The *Energy Tower 8* has two controllers at the rear by which you can equalize sound.

 * Treble EQ.
 * Bass EQ.

-You can also select 1 of the 5 preset equalizers, by pressing the (EQ) remote control key:
+During the "Sd" and "USb" mode, you can also select 1 of the 5 preset equalizers, keeping press the folder button (4) for 4 seconds or by pressing the EQ button in the remote control:

 * EQ 0: Normal.
 * EQ 1: Pop.